The Lunch ProEst. 2020 · The Lunch Pro since 2023

 What’s the Best Way to Prevent Sandwiches From Getting Soggy?

-You’ll keep sandwiches fresh by using proper sandwich wrapping techniques and moisture control.
-Toast your bread lightly, pack wet ingredients separately, and use a paper towel between layers to absorb excess moisture.
+Toast the bread lightly, pack wet ingredients separately, and add a paper towel between layers to absorb moisture.
+Assembling just before eating keeps everything crisp.

 Can Frozen Meals Be Safely Thawed in a School Locker?